fvilante/Rust_Mandelbrot_OnTerminal/readme.md

 Clone this repository from github into your local storage.

-Change to the project on your local storage
+Change to the project directory on your local storage

 Type `cargo run` and voialá.

 # Prerequisites

-Have (Rust)[https://www.rust-lang.org/tools/install] instaled on your machine
+Have [Rust](https://www.rust-lang.org/tools/install) instaled on your machine

 # Expected result